thalida/thalida.com/posts/collection/collection.meta-history/_collection-meta.md

 Title: Meta Timeline
-Summary: Explore the timeline of thalida.com
+Summary: Explore the future, present, and past of thalida.com
 Visual_Index: 1
+Sort_Posts_By: -path